paularnaud2/ParTools/README.md

 ### The common package

-The pytools package includes a _common_ package which provides generic functions used by other the packages.
-As you may find usefull to use some of them for your own code, I recommend you to check out the list of those functions in pytools/common/\_\_init\_\_.py.
+The pytools package includes a _common_ sub package which provides generic functions used by other sub packages.
+As you may find usefull to use some of them for your own code, I recommend you to check out the list of those functions in _pytools/common/\_\_init\_\_.py_.
 Here are a few examples:

 - `save_list`: saves a list into a text file
 - `load_txt`: loads a text file into a string or a list
 - `get_file_list`: returns the list of the files in a folder
-- `like`: behaves as the LIKE of SQL (you can match strings with joker character '\*')
+- `like`: behaves as the LIKE of Oracle SQL (you can match strings with wildcard character '\*')
 - `big_number`: converts a potentially big number into a lisible string.
 For example 10000000 becomes '10 000 000'
 - `get_duration_string`: outputs a string representing the time elapsed since the input start_time.
 For example '3 minutes and 20 seconds'.